atherson/E-commerce/README.md

-Evoke Fashion is a stylish kenyan made e-commerce website designed for showcasing fashion collections for men and women.
+Evoke Fashion is a stylish Kenyan made e-commerce website designed for showcasing fashion collections for men and women.
 The website allows users to browse product categories and navigate through different fashion sections with ease.

 Features